 For both accessibility and search engine optimization (SEO), alt text is more important than title text.
 This is why we strongly recommend including alt text for all your images.

 How to Add Alt Text to an Image in WordPress

-First, upload your image or drag and drop it into the Image block.
-You can then set the alt text on the right hand side of the page.
+Now you need to upload your image or drag and drop it into the Image block.
+You can then set the alt text on the right-hand side of the page.

 You can also add alt text to an image by going to Media » Library and clicking on the image to edit it.

 Remember, this won’t change the alt text for any instances of that image that you’ve already inserted into posts or pages.
 However, if you add the image to a post or page after adding alt text here, then the alt text will be included with it.